A 7,000 sq. ft. new build residential scheme in Croydon, South London.

-This proposal for six large 2 bedroom apartments challenges the aesthetic of the contemporary suburban vernacular.
+This proposal for 7 apartments challenges the aesthetic of the contemporary suburban vernacular.

 Two initial concepts drove the layouts – A direct view from each front door through to the garden while individual street entrances save on communal areas and increase privacy.